harisharjun/arjunuvacha/content/post/belief-bias/index.md

 Galileo successfully provided physical evidence to explain this phenomenon, but the then community disregarded his claims and forced him to accept that the Earth only was the centre of the universe.
 And due to this, in 1633, Galileo was ordered to stand trial, was imprisoned for a few years and was then held on house arrest for the rest of his life!

-But why was it so difficult for people to believe this newly proposed way of the planetary system which has some scientific explanation?
+**But why was it so difficult for people to believe this newly proposed way of the planetary system which has some scientific explanation?**\
 You see, in the Catholic world prior to Galileo's conflict, geocentrism agreed with the literal interpretation of the Bible in several places: Chronicles 16:30, Psalm 93:1, Psalm 96:10, Psalm 104:5, Ecclesiastes 1:5 and all the people subscribed to this view as it has got references in the Bible itself.
 As the connection was established with the Bible, it was hard to contradict this view.

 **I would like to highlight two takeaways from the above two anecdotes:**

 #### From anecdote 1:
-A belief could be false no matter how popular or intuitive it is, and it takes rigorous experiments to prove it
+*A belief could be false no matter how popular or intuitive it is, and it takes rigorous experiments to prove it*

 #### From anecdote 2:
-No matter how scientific an experiment and explanation is for a phenomenon, people will not be ready to change their beliefs.
-In fact, people will be ready to take extreme measures to safeguard their beliefs than try to find out the truth
+*No matter how scientific an experiment and explanation is for a phenomenon, people will not be ready to change their beliefs.
+In fact, people will be ready to take extreme measures to safeguard their beliefs than try to find out the truth*

-**What is Galileo doing in an article that is supposed to be on psychology, you wonder?**
+**What is Galileo doing in an article that is supposed to be on psychology, you wonder?**\

-These two anecdotes are only to convey how our beliefs and belief systems are very difficult to understand, difficult to prove and difficult to change.
+These two anecdotes are only to convey that our beliefs and belief systems are very difficult to understand, difficult to prove and difficult to change.
 And thus, a lot of what we say, what we do and what we decide are based on these true or false beliefs, knowingly or unknowingly.

 ---